COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Deep Brain Stimulation for Movement Disorders

-Deep brain stimulation uses an implantable device to send continuous, low-level electrical impulses to areas deep within the brain.
+Deep Brain Stimulation (DBS) uses an implantable neurostimulator device to send continuous, low-level electrical impulses to areas deep within the brain.
 The impulses prevent the brain from firing abnormal signals that are linked to movement disorders and seizures.

 Highlights of our program include:

-- Results.
-Led by Chima Oluigbo, M.D., one of the few pediatric deep brain stimulation experts in North America cross-trained in pediatric and functional neurosurgery, our program has superior expertise in treating patients with all types of movement disorders.
+- Expertise.
+Our program is led by Chima Oluigbo, M.D., one of few pediatric DBS experts in North America.
+He is cross-trained in pediatric and functional neurosurgery, providing our program with superior expertise in treating patients with all types of movement disorders.

 - Multi-specialty approach.
 From neuropsychology to rehabilitation medicine, our entire multidisciplinary team works together to ensure the success of your child’s treatment.